 While the initial evaluation of investment opportunities may seem to happen quickly, the materialization of private equity deals could take a few months or even a year.

 The private equity due diligence process is a lengthy sequence of steps that involves a lot of research and information gathering, analytics, discussions, and assessments.
-(Check out our private equity due diligence checklist)
+(Check out our private equity due diligence playbook)

 Institutional and accredited investors dedicate large sums of money for private equity investments.
 Holding periods of such funds are often long because investments require time to turnaround and exit.